StyraInc/rego-style-guide/README.md

 ### Use established naming conventions

+Policy that sticks to established naming conventions is easier to understand.

-1. Use `allow` for boolean rules generating the decision
+1. Use `allow` for boolean rules generating a decision
-1. Use `deny` or `violation` for partial rules generating the decision
+1. Use `deny`, `enforce`, or `violation` for partial rules generating a decision

 ### Use helper rules